Improved Convergence of Score-Based Diffusion Models via Prediction-Correction: Related work

 In most of these works, to guarantee convergence of $p_\theta$ to $p$, it is necessary to have $T_1\to \infty$.
 In contrast, \cite{deb-tho-hen-dou-2021} introduces a different approach based on solving the Schr{\"o}dinger bridge problem (see also \cite{che-liu-the-2022, shi-deb-del-dou-2022, son-2022}), which allows for a finite time perturbation of the target measure; however, this strategy does not come with quantitative convergence results under realistic assumptions.
 The work \cite{fra-ros-yan-fin-ros-fil-mic-2023} adopts an approach closer to ours: an auxiliary model is used to bridge the gap between the limiting distribution of the forward process and the true perturbed distribution, which is then followed by a standard reverse process.
 However, the design of the auxiliary model appears to be \emph{ad hoc} for the data distribution, and a theoretical convergence result for general data distributions is missing.
 Our algorithm can also be considered as an instance of the predictor-corrector approach of \cite{son-soh-kin-kum-erm-poo-2021}: there, the authors suggest to alternate one step of the reverse process with a few steps of a corrector method based on the score function, such as Langevin dynamics, and provide extensive empirical evidence showing an improved performance.
-In this work, we consider instead the case where all the corrector steps (Langevin dynamics) are performed at the beginning, and they are then followed by a standard (non corrected) reverse process.
+In this work, we consider instead the case where all the corrector steps (Langevin dynamics) are performed at the beginning, and they are then followed by a standard (non-corrected) reverse process.
+We remark that error bounds for (a different variant of) the predictor-corrector schemes were first provided in \cite{lee-lu-tan-2022}.
+The results therein, however, impose strong assumptions on the data distribution, in the form of a log-Sobolev inequality; the log-Sobolev constant enters crucially in the derived bounds, which depend polynomially on it, and not just logarithmically.

+\paragraph{Concurrent work.} The concurrent work \cite{che-che-lee-li-lu-sal-2023} also studies the performance of a predictor corrector scheme.
+Instead of our two-stage algorithm, \cite{che-che-lee-li-lu-sal-2023} considers an implementation closer to \cite{son-soh-kin-kum-erm-poo-2021}, that alternates deterministic predictor steps with corrector steps based on Langevin dynamics.
+For this method, the authors provide convergence guarantees in total variation distance: interestingly, they show that when the corrector steps are based on the \emph{underdamped Langevin dynamics} (rather then the classical overdamped version), it is possible to obtain a better dependence on the dimension $d$.
+Contrary to our results, however, the error bounds in \cite{che-che-lee-li-lu-sal-2023} still require $T_1\to \infty$ to obtain convergence, with analogous disadvantages as we discussed for pre-existing results.